sst/guide/_chapters/add-a-create-note-api.md

           authorizer: aws_iam
 ```

 Here we are adding our newly added create function to the configuration.
 We specify that it handles `post` requests at the `/notes` endpoint.
 We set CORS support to true.
 This is because our frontend is going to be served from a different domain.
-For authentication we are going to use the Cognito Identity Pool and we let Serverless Framework know this by setting the `authorizer` to `aws_iam`.
+As the authorizer we are going to restrict access to our API based on the user's IAM credentials.
+We will touch on this and how our User Pool works with this, in the Cognito Identity Pool chapter.

 ### Test